BatthulaVinay/End-to-End-Machine-Learning-Churn-Prediction/README.md

   </a>
 </p>

-An end-to-end machine learning system designed to predict customer churn, enabling businesses to take proactive retention measures.
-This project utilizes classification models to analyze customer behavior patterns and provides actionable insights.
+Built an end-to-end machine learning system that predicts customer churn using XGBoost, served through FastAPI and deployed with Docker on Hugging Face Spaces.
+The system includes data preprocessing, feature engineering, SHAP-based model explainability, REST API inference, and an interactive Streamlit dashboard for real-time predictions.

 ## Demo Screenshots